OpenLineage/OpenLineage/proxy/fluentd/README.md

 We decided to implement an Openlineage parser plugin for Fluentd because:
  * Fluentd has a small footprint in terms of resource utilization and does not require that JVM be installed,
- * Fluentd plugins can be installed from local files (no need to register in a plugin repository),
+ * Fluentd plugins can be installed from local files (no need to register in a plugin repository).

-As a side effect, Fluentd integration can be also used as a Openlineage HTTP validation backend for development purposes.
+As a side effect, the Fluentd integration can be also used as a Openlineage HTTP validation backend for development purposes.

 ## Fluentd features